 EU-wide bodies representing the EU policy stance, to some extent unifying positions of individual countries.
 The European Parliament is supposed to provide or not to provide consent with the negotiated agreement.
 The European Commission leads negotiation on behalf of the European Council which has the power to ratify the final agreement.
-The main interest of the group is the coherent and unified EU.
-The group has just one vote and one voice but representatives of both policymakers may be "publicly" active.
+The main interest of the group is coherent and unified EU.

+If both bodies represented by one group, that group has just one vote and one voice but representatives of both policymakers may be "publicly" active.
 All disagreements must be solved just within the group and should not be discussed openly in front of the other groups while that would significantly harm the reputation of both bodies.